compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step3.md

 This is completely up to you, as there's no difference if one argument gets evaluated before another.
 In these worksheets, we'll stick to evaluating our arguments from left to right, to keep our examples clear.

-Let's walk through some examples of evaluating
+Let's walk through some examples of evaluation using applicative order.
 If we had the term `(+ 1 (* 2 3))`, it would reduce as follows:

 ```scheme